proxystore/proxystore/docs/guides/endpoints.md

    host.
 4. **Port:** port the Quart app for the endpoint will listening on.
 Defaults to 9753.
-5. **Signaling server address**: address of signaling server to use for peer connections.
-All endpoints that may peer with each other must use the same signaling server.
-Signaling servers are optional, and if unspecified, the endpoint will operate without peering functionalities.
+5. **Relay server address**: address of relay server to use for peer connections.
+All endpoints that may peer with each other must use the same relay server.
+Relay servers are optional, and if unspecified, the endpoint will operate without peering functionalities.

 Starting the endpoint will load the configuration from the ProxyStore home